SeaofChaos/CSC328-Project/README.md

   4.

 ### Discussions throughout development process
-  - *need information here*
+  - Major Issue: Trying to use same children to handle all accepted connections, received Bad file descriptor error upon accepting a new connection.
+Created new child processes and socket file descriptors for each new connection
+  - Major Issue: Game round iteration.
+Unresolved.

 ### Status
-  - Currently, our client/server program can run an entire game of rock, paper, scissors between two clients.
+  - Currently, our client/server program can run an entire game of rock, paper, scissors between two clients while running.
   - Our server can successfully run as a daemon server as long as the assumptions are followed.
 Specifically, our server will not operate correctly if assumption 2 is not followed by the user.
 If a connection is forcefully exited during the game, the server cannot handle it and will not allow any games to continue.